 Types of Girls about the Globe – Arty & Museum GatG, City GatG, Shopping GatG

-Although I wasn’t solo for this event, I have spent time here solo in the past and recommend this Swiss city for women travelling alone.
-Follow my solo travel in Zurich guide below on where to eat, drink, sleep and sightsee and also where to meet others in this vibrant city.
-Just don’t forget to take your credit card as the city isn’t cheap!
+Zurich is such a cool city and great for solo female travellers.
+I have visited this city twice and stayed for a week in total.
+To help you solo travel Zurich, I've put together a solo travel in Zurich guide on where to eat, drink, sleep and sightsee and also where to meet others in this vibrant Swiss city.
+Just don’t forget to take your credit card as the city isn’t cheap.
+Happy planning!

 Did you know?
 Zurich is the wealthiest European city.

 Zurich is on the shores of Lake Zurich and is just one of the Swiss cities with a lake.
-If you do spend time in Zurich, this city is ideal for a shopping spree.
+This city is ideal for solos who love to shop.
 Head to Bahnhofstrasse for the famous shopping mile.
 Known as a banking and finance hub, the city also offers river cruises which are a different way to see the city.
 You can even jump on an old steam ship.